-Prerequisite(s): ART 115 or equivalent ART 215 further expands the foundation of the Painting I course to introduce a broad variety of technical approaches, format sizes, and subject matter, and to show the many possibilities that exist in the painting medium.
+ART 215 further expands the foundation of the Painting I course to introduce a broad variety of technical approaches, format sizes, and subject matter, and to show the many possibilities that exist in the painting medium.
 Students will enlarge their understanding of painting as a medium, explore various aspects of color theory, and study and integrate a variety of compositional devices to achieve stronger impact.
 Students will gain an understanding of the interrelationship between hue, value, and saturation and explore how they are manipulated to achieve specific effects and continue their self-expressive development.

-ART 219 Digital Photography II 3:3:0:0 Prerequisite(s): ART 119
+ART 219 Digital Photography II 3:3:0:0